tannerdolby/tannerdolby/README.md

 ## Hi there! 👋

 I'm a mathematician with an interest in technology.
 I like playing chess, skateboarding, and building things for the web.
-I'm interested in Java, Python, JavaScript, HTML, CSS, and Node.
+I'm interested in JavaScript, Python, HTML, CSS, Node, and Java.

 I'm probably writing about something on [my website](https://tannerdolby.com).
 Have a look!